 - The application documents remain with the DAAD.
 Data relating to applicants is saved by the DAAD in accordance with the German Federal Data Protection Act insofar as this data is needed to process the application.

 An independent selection committee reviews applications.
 The most important selection criteria are:

 - Academic achievements and recent publications which must be documented in the curriculum vitae and a list of publications.

 - A convincing and well-planned research/ working project.

-We expect results for the October deadline at the end of January.
+We expect results for the October deadline beginning of March 2018.
 Please note that no reasons for decisions will be given.

 The portal closes at 11:59pm Central European Time (5:59pm EST, 4:59pm CST, 3:59pm MST, 2:59pm PST) on the deadline date Oct 15, 2017; as the electronic application system shuts down automatically, applicants are advised to start the online application at least one week before the closing date.